zachvalenta/jvns.ca/content/post/2018-07-24-ip-addresses---routing.markdown

 **source NAT**

-Source NAT is like destination NAT, except instead of instead of rewriting destination IP address, it rewrites source IP addresses!
+Source NAT is like destination NAT, except instead of rewriting destination IP address, it rewrites source IP addresses!

 The place I've used source NAT before is also for container stuff -- if you have a bunch of